swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Provided large data files are kept out of the backed-up area (discussed below), this approach costs less than the time it would take to select files by hand for copying.

-While requiring discipline from a researcher, this manual procedure meets the core requirements outlined above without needing any new tools.
+This manual procedure meets the core requirements outlined above without needing any new tools.
 If multiple researchers are working on the same project, though,